frequency-chain/frequency/designdocs/capacity_staking_rewards.md

 * With **Rewards + Capacity Staking**, the target Provider shares rewards with the staker.
   The target Provider receives some Capacity, and the staker receives periodic rewards in FRQCY.

-Whenever `StakingAccountDetails.total` changes, either by staking more or unstaking, rewards are calculated, minted and transferred immediately.  `StakingAccountDetails.total` is updated to be the current era.
+Whenever `StakingAccountDetails.total` changes, either by staking more or unstaking, rewards are calculated, minted and transferred immediately.
+Rewards may also be claimed directly for a specific AccountId by calling an extrinsic.
+In either case, `StakingAccountDetails.total` is updated to be the current era.
 Rewards are paid out from `last_rewarded_at` to `current_era() - 1` by applying the RewardsPoolParameters to each Era.

 Whenever a Rewards Pool calculation is changed, it goes into effect at the start of the next Era.
 The new Rewards parameters are pushed to storage, and, assuming the history queue is full, the oldest one is removed.

-A special condition of this is a blend of the above:  some staking accounts are large enough that if their balance changes significantly, it can affect the Reward Pool significantly for all staking accounts.
-We choose to
+A special condition of this is a blend of the above:  some staking accounts could be large enough that if their staking balance changes significantly, it also affects the Reward Pool significantly for all staking accounts.
+Such accounts are called "whales" in blockchain jargon.
+We deem "significant" change as greater than or equal to one hundredth of a percent (0.01%), rounded.
+If so, a new set of Rewards parameters is pushed.
+We _may_ need to extend the thaw period for a staking account when their unstaking will cause a RewardsPool history push, in order to strongly reduce incentives for staking/unstaking spam.

 ## Staking Token Rewards